-60 Deep Mid Year Journal Prompts to Get Your Spark Back
+60 Powerful Mid Year Journal Prompts For Big Growth

 a featured image for a blog post about mid year journal prompts

-It’s Time to Use Some Mid Year Journal Ideas for a Total Life Refresh
+It’s Time to Use Some Mid Year Reflection Journal Prompts for a Total Life Refresh

 That’s where mid year journal prompts really help.
 They give me a simple way to reflect and get my thoughts straight.